UAE: Bride dies in car accident just weeks after wedding

 On Monday, the UAE President also held a meeting with the Kuwaiti Foreign Minister

 In a heartbreaking incident, a 24-year-old newlywed bride passed away due to a car accident caused by a reckless driver.
-The collision, which occurred three weeks ago on Sharjah-Emirates Road, left Reem in a critical condition, resulting in extensive brain damage and subsequent coma.
+The collision, which occurred three weeks ago on Emirates Road in Sharjah, left Reem Ibrahim in a critical condition, resulting in extensive brain damage and subsequent coma.

 The Emirati electrical engineer succumbed to her injuries on the morning of August 31.